valleyviolet/gender_swap/README.md

 There are currently two ways to use the utility: it can be run purely via the command line or it includes a GUI interface.
 In order to use the GUI you will need to install PyQt4.
 The pure command line version should run fine whether or not you have PyQt4 on your system.

-There is also [a packaged version of this application](http://www.digitalchangeling.com/gender_swap_pg/index.html) available for Windows and MacOS.
+There is also a packaged version of this application available in the repository's "pre-built" directory for Windows and MacOS.
 The packaged version only offers the GUI interface, but does not require any supporting installations (Python, PyQt4, etc. are all included).

 The utility can currently re-gender txt and rtf files.
 It's not particularly smart about how it handles rtf documents, so there are some known bugs in how formatting spanning the gender markup can be broken up during processing.